-Access to personal information, whether under the FOI Act or under IPP 6, can help an organisation comply with IPP 3.
+Access to personal information, whether under the FOI Act or under IPP 6 (Access and Correction), can help an organisation comply with IPP 3.
 Data quality is likely to be higher where individuals can get access to the information which relates to them and seek correction where appropriate.

 Individuals should seek access and correction to personal information under the FOI Act wherever possible, rather than via IPP 6.
 Section 14(1) of the PDP Act provides that, where a document containing personal information is a document of an agency within the meaning of the FOI Act, then access or correction to the document may only be granted in accordance with the FOI Act.